Options Flow Data API

 Available Tools:

-get_trades— Query options trades with symbol, premium, date, and direction filtersget_top_contracts— Retrieve the highest premium contracts for the current session
+get_trades— Query options trades with symbol, premium, date, and direction filtersget_top_contracts— Retrieve the highest premium contracts for the current sessionget_hourly_reports— List recent hourly mover analysis reportsget_daily_reports— List recent daily market summary reportsget_report_content— Fetch the full analysis content for a report by slug

 Setup Instructions